thaihoc2/react-training/README.md

 ## Available Scripts

+Go to 'server' folder

+### 'json-server --watch db.json --port 3004'
+Runs the above command to start json server in port 3004 (mock server APIs)

 In the project directory, you can run:

-### 'json-server --watch db.json --port 3004'
-Go to 'server' folder and run the above command to run json server in port 3004 (mock server APIs)

 ### `npm start`